How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 Sharing content with your team

-Sharing with individuals - if you have a single note or a notebook you’d like to share with one person or a few people, just click the ‘Share’ button.
+Sharing with individuals - Spaces is the easiest way to share notes and notebooks with others.
+Just click the ‘Share’ button.
 You’ll be prompted to add individuals to share with, and to set the level of sharing access they’ll receive.
 They’ll be able to see the contents you’ve shared, and if you’ve given them permission, to edit or edit and share as well.
 This is a great option if you’re working on a project with your team and you want everyone to be able to view and create content together in one central spot.
-You can also invite people outside your Evernote Business account, such as a consultant or contractor.
 You can always revoke and/or change access permissions later as your needs change and your project(s) evolve.

-Sharing with the entire company - on Evernote for Mac or Windows Desktop, you have another sharing option - publishing a notebook to your entire company.
-This means that everyone at your company can access the notebook and its contents from Business Home, and the contents of your published notebook will show up in searches your team performs.
-If you have a project that isn’t private, are collecting content that could be relevant company-wide, or are working on non-sensitive projects, publishing can be a great option as it helps add to your company’s searchable knowledge hub in Evernote Business.
-Great examples of notebooks that could be useful to publish are HR forms, employee handbooks and corporate schedules, press clippings, and so on.
+Sharing with the entire company - List a shared space in the Space Directory so everyone at your company can access it and all its contents.
+This helps add to your company’s searchable knowledge hub in Evernote Business.
+Great examples of company-wide spaces that could be useful to share are HR forms, employee handbooks and corporate schedules, press clippings, and so on.

-Generally speaking, if you’re working on drafts of a project and it isn’t ready for public consumption, you can work on it in a business notebook that you haven’t shared.
-When it’s ready for your team to see it, you can either share or publish the notebook or move your note(s) into an existing shared notebook.
-You can let your team know that you’ve given them access to your notes by clicking the ‘Share’ button to start a Work Chat to fill them in on some of the details of your work.
+Generally speaking, if you’re working on drafts of a project and it isn’t ready for public consumption, you can work on it in a space that you haven’t shared.
+When it’s ready for your team to see it, you can either share the space or move your note(s) into a shared space.
+You can let your team know that you’ve given them access to your notes by clicking the ‘Share’ button.

 New ways of finding content across your business